 Like this article about what to see & do on a short trip to San Diego?
 Pin it!

-This post contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling at no additional cost to you.
+This post about what to see and do in San Diego contains affiliate links.
+When you make a purchase using these links it helps support Spend Life Traveling at no additional cost to you.
 This way we can buy ourselves a cup of coffee and continue writing travel articles.
 Thanks!